Southampton-RSG-Training/dirac-software-engineering/_episodes/03-programming-paradigms.md

 In the same way, in object oriented programming, we can make things components of other things.

-We often use composition where we can say 'x *has a* y' - to use a clinical trial as an example again, we might want to say that a doctor *has* patients or that a patient *has* observations.
+We often use composition where we can say 'x *has a* y' - to use a clinical trial as an example again, we might want to say that a patient *has* observations.

 ~~~ python
 class Observation: